-If you are running a startup or a tech business, outsourcing the execution of your product is a critical business decision.
-You can’t fail and there are many factors to consider to ensure you choose the right agency to outsource software development.
-This is part of the inherent risk whenever outsourcing anything that is not a commodity.
+Whether you’re an entrepreneur launching a startup or a business manager building a satellite product, outsourcing your software development is a critical business decision.
+You can’t fail and there are many factors to consider to ensure you choose the right company for the job.

-I have seen first-hand the effects of choosing the wrong agency when you outsource software development.
-It is a nasty business, believe me!
+I’ve seen first-hand the effects of choosing the wrong agency when you outsource software development.
+It’s a nasty business, believe me!

 Back in 2019, a startup founder came to me with this exact problem.
-He outsourced with an overseas agency that offered a price no one could compete with.
+He outsourced with an offshore software development company that offered a price no one could compete with.

-Also, their time estimation was hard to beat, they estimated two months for a fully working marketplace that has multiple non-standard features.
+On top of that, their time estimation was hard to beat, they estimated two months to develop a fully working marketplace with multiple non-standard features.

-They didn’t complete it in two months, and they kept delaying and telling him “it will be ready next month.”
+They didn’t complete it in two months, and they kept delaying and telling him “it’ll be ready next month.”

-This happened for 5 months and then on the 6th he asked for a code audit.
+This happened for five months and then on the sixth, he asked them for a code audit.
 The outcome of this audit showed that the platform was completely unusable.
-Literally 100% of it had to be trashed.
+Literally, 100% of it had to be trashed.

 The founder found himself in a tough position, he could either give up or start it all from scratch.
-Luckily he had the money to start from scratch and outsource software development to a new agency.
+Luckily he had the money to start from scratch and outsource his software development to a new company.

-These steps will help you mitigate the risks and guide you towards a beneficial business relationship, for both you and the agency.
+These steps will help you mitigate the risks and build a beneficial business relationship, for both you and the software development company you partner with.

 1. Record and Experience

-There are no two ways about it, you must validate the quality of previous works by your potential partner.
-What you want to validate is:
+There are no two ways about it, you must validate the quality of a software development company’s previous works.
+Specifically, you want to validate:

 - UX/UI Design: It is easy to validate design and development quality by looking at their portfolio.

-In which technology is the agency proposing to build your product?
+In which technology is the software development company proposing to build your product?
 This is not purely a technical decision.
 There is a business side to technology decisions that can impact your time to market, product stability and your budget.

-Be aware of generalists — if you hear an agency tell you:
+Be aware of generalists — if you hear a software development company tell you:

 “We’re not stuck to a technology … we can do all stacks and technologies … we can do everything”